doubledherin/gatsby-p5-starter/README.md

   Gatsby p5.js Starter
 </h1>

-This is ✏ ***WIP*** a Gatsby starter that integrates with p5.js.
+This is a ✏✏✏ WIP ✏✏✏ Gatsby starter that integrates with p5.js.
 View a live version of it at https://gatsby-p5-gallery-starter.herokuapp.com/

 ## TODO
 - [ ] Add instructions on adding your own p5.js sketch
+- [ ] Add tests that all gallery images have sketches and all sketches have gallery images

 ## ✨ Features
 - [gatsby](https://www.gatsbyjs.org/)